azurecitadel/azurecitadel/content/marketplace/introduction/offertypes.md

 * [IoT Edge module offer](https://docs.microsoft.com/azure/marketplace/iot-edge-module)
 * [SaaS app offer](https://docs.microsoft.com/azure/marketplace/plan-saas-offer)

 In these labs we will focus on three main offer types; **Virtual Machine**, **Azure Apps** and **SaaS app** offers.
-These offer types are transactable through the Commercial Marketplace and require deeper integration in order to publish.
+These offer types are transactable through the commercial marketplace and require deeper integration in order to publish.

 ## Virtual Machine Offer